Batsarashkina backs up silver in Rio with gold in Tokyo

 The 52-year-old Salukvadze first competed at the 1988 Seoul Olympics for the Soviet Union, winning a gold and a silver.
 She added a bronze at the 2008 Beijing Games and became the first mother/son duo to compete at the same games with Tsotne Machavariani in 2016.

-Salukvadze finished 31st in 10-meter air pistol and will compete in 25-meter pistol on Friday.
+Salukvadze had surgery in 2019 and was forced to change eyes for shooting, but still managed to qualify for her record ninth Olympics.
+She finished 31st in 10-meter air pistol and will compete in 25-meter pistol on Friday.

+“I’m not going to try qualifying for the Olympics any more,” she told Russian state news agency RIA Novosti.

 Batsarashkina, ranked 10th in the world, was third in qualifying and moved ahead of Kostadinova with a 10.7 with three shots to go.
 The 25-year-old Russian closed out with a 10.2 to earn the gold she just missed in Rio.